 For decades, western medicine has arrogantly frowned upon African healers.
 Terms such as voodoo and witchcraft often pejoratively describe their knowledge in our culture.
 But things are changing: an example of that is the cough medicine Umchaloabo, developed by a traditional healer and widely purchased in Germany.
 Unfortunately the money forked out for this medicament doesn’t make it back to the traditional healers who discovered it.

-Western Cape, South Africa - Addis Ababa, Ethiopia - Gaborone, Botswana - Halle, Germany
+Western and Eastern Cape, South Africa - Gaborone and Maun, Botswana - Halle and Leipzig, Germany

 Click on any photo to view the image gallery lightbox at fullscreen.